tkerby/flipperzero-firmware-wPlugins/README.md

 The application allows measured values to be saved to a CSV file on the SD card.
 A CSV file is automatically created when recording starts and is stored in the */apps_data/ina_meter/logs* folder.
 Its name is derived from the date and time the recording begins.

+You can quickly switch between two shunt resistors without manually changing the value each time, by long-pressing the down button on the gauge screen.

 ## Precision and Sampling Presets

 The application provides a simple way to configure conversion time and sample averaging with four preset levels: Low, Medium, High, and Max.
 These settings are sensor-specific: